-Volleyball is offered to boys and girls in fourth through seventh grades.
-The co-ed program begins in October for eight weeks.
-Teams practice once a week for one hour with games played on Saturdays.
+Volleyball is offered to girls in second through seventh grades.
+The eight week program will team 2nd and 3rd graders, 4th and 5th graders and 6th, 7th and 8th graders.
 This is an excellent opportunity to learn or improve volleyball skills and meet new friends.
-View the Girls Youth Volleyball Flyer (PDF).
+Flyer (PDF)

-1st grade girls can participate in an introductory volleyball program.
+Girls in K through 1st ccan participate in an introductory volleyball program.
 Participants will meet on Saturday mornings for 6 weeks and learn the basics of this fast growing sport.
 Each lesson will conclude with a match.
-View the Volleyball 101 Flyer (PDF).
+Flyer (PDF)